mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.md

  It is very important that the program must ends execution so that the Job goes back to the [**D**.
 Accepting Commands](enhancing-with-non-display-file.html#accepting-commands) state.
 In the example above this is effected by 'pushing' key F3 which is how the CUSTINQ program ends.

+### Committing the Job Session

+Note that if you modify the `JobSession`, you may need to call the `Command.CommitJobSession` if you do not `Command.Call` a program as the last operation of your Non-Display File page action.

+`Call` commits the `JobSession` prior to giving control the called program.

 ## Minutus
 Here is the complete code for Minutus.